tower/guides/guides/element.md

 > a template + some JavaScript

 That's it.

 So take a pager for example.
 Rather than calling it a "pager view" or something that has a "pagination controller", just think of creating a "pager" which is just some HTML with a JavaScript API.
-Here's how that might look.s
+Here's how that might look.

 ## The Element's HTML Template